 I put Medical Breakthrough(MB) to the test.
-They’re supposed to be the best medical grade chairs on the market.
+They’re supposed to be the best medical-grade chairs on the market.
 I was severely underwhelmed.

 They all have a very good body scan function.
 But that’s about the only outstanding feature I can remember.
-They have nice deep tissue massage and L-track.
+They have a nice deep tissue massage and L-track.
 Big shoulder rollers are a bonus too.
 But I’m definitely not blown away